NEUROLOGY / RESEARCH PAPER

 Results:

 A total of 251 immune-related DEGs were screened.
 After correlation analysis, 387 immune-related lncRNAs that co-expressed with 140 immune-related DEGs were screened.
 Univariate analysis identified 18 lncRNAs that were significantly associated with prognosis.
-The prognostic risk score could be able to stratify GBM patients into high- and low-risk groups, and patients with high risk scores displayed worse outcomes than those with low risk scores in both training set and validation set.
+The prognostic risk score was able to stratify GBM patients into high- and low-risk groups, and patients with high risk scores displayed worse outcomes than those with low risk scores in both the training set and the validation set.
 A total of 272 genes had abnormal expression between high- and low-risk groups.
-Of which, 22 genes were immune-related, such as SNAP25, SNAP91, SNCB, and RAB3A.
+Of these, 22 genes were immune-related, such as SNAP25, SNAP91, SNCB, and RAB3A.
 These genes were mainly enriched in synaptic vesicle cycle/exocytosis and insulin secretion.
 The co-expression network contained 22 genes and 11 lncRNAs, and lncRNA LINC01574 co-expressed with the great number of mRNAs.

 Conclusions: